Home Compare CHRW vs JBHT

 Growth

-Both profiles are strong on growth, but J.B.
-Hunt Transport Services, Inc. leads clearly.
+Both rank well on growth, but J.B.
+Hunt Transport Services, Inc. still holds a clear edge.

 Stability